Financial-Times/origami/README.md

 * `oExpander.collapse` - fires when the expander collapses

 ## Configuration using markup/CSS
+* If you want to use the default classes, turn silent mode off before importing it: `$o-expander-is-silent: false;`
 * By default o-expander will collapse content on initialisation.
 To prevent this add the class `.o-expander__content--expanded`
 * Maximum height (when collapsed) should be set using css.
 Be mindful that when js doesn't run you may want to default to showing all the content e.g.

     ```scss
-    .o-js .o-expander__content { // ensures all content is shown when js doesn't run
+    .o--if-js .o-expander__content { // ensures all content is shown when js doesn't run
         max-height: 50px;
     }